An effective analysis of the Denjoy rank: Cantor-Bendixson rank

 \begin{cor}{\cite{Lempp}} For each constructive $\alpha > 1$, the sets are $\Sigma_{2\alpha}$-complete. \end{cor}

 This result differs only cosmetically from the result as it was stated in in \cite{Lempp} because he considered trees which might have dead ends and because he used a definition of $\Sigma^0_{2\alpha}$-complete which is off by one from our definition for $\alpha \geq \omega$.
+Due to a similar difference in notational conventions, the results of \cite{CenzerMauldin1983} also appear to be off by one from ours in the infinite case.